Sunday, June 29, 2008

 Bring the milk and the cinnamon sticks to a boil in a small pot.
 Turn off the heat and allow the milk and vanilla to infuse for at least 10 minutes, or up to an hour.

-In another saucepan, whisk the eggs, sugar and cornstarch until smooth.
+In another saucepan, whisk the eggs, sugar, and cornstarch until smooth.
 Slowly drizzle in the milk, whisking constantly.
 If the milk is hot go slowly as it may curdle the eggs.

-Once the milk and egg mixture are combine, remove the cinnamon sticks and set the pan over medium heat.
+Once the milk and egg mixture are combined, remove the cinnamon sticks and set the pan over medium heat.
 Whisk until the mixture comes to a boil.
 Continue to whisk for a further minute or two.
 The mixture should be thick and creamy.
 Remove the pan from the heat.

 Whisk in the vanilla and let sit for about 5 minutes.